Last Updated on

-Ekalavya was a young boy living with his tribe deep in the forest.
+Ekalavya was a young boy living with his tribe, deep in the forest.
 His aim in life was to become the finest archer the world had ever seen.
-However, when he asked to become Drona’s student, he is refused due to the low status of his birth.
-Despite this, Ekalavya created a statue of Drona and practised archery before it until he became incredibly skilled.
+However, when he asked to become Drona’s student, he was refused, due to the low status of his birth.
+Despite this, Ekalavya created a statue of Drona and practised archery before it, until he became incredibly skilled.
 However, when Drona encountered him and learned of his accomplishments, he was afraid that a tribal boy would surpass his best student, Arjuna.
 He demanded that Ekalavya sacrifice his own right thumb as payment for learning under his name.
-Without questioning Drona, Ekalavya immediately cut off his right thumb and gave it to him, and was unable to become the best archer in the world.
+Without questioning Drona, Ekalavya immediately cut off his right thumb and gave it to him, and was, therefore, unable to become the best archer in the world.

-Your child will learn about hard work, respect and dedication, especially for their teachers and instructors.
+Your child will learn about hard work, respect and dedication, especially for teachers and instructors.

 2. The Devotion of Surdas

 Surdas was one of the greatest devotees of Lord Krishna.
-He loved Krishna so much that he is known to have written over a lakh devotional songs in his honour.
-Surdas was a blind man according to the story, who once took away Radha’s anklet when she was following him.
+He loved Krishna so much that he wrote over a lakh of devotional songs in his honour.
+Surdas was a blind man, according to the story, who once took away Radha’s anklet when she was following him.
 When asked to return it, he refused, stating that he could not confirm her identity as he was blind.
 At this point, Krishna blessed him with sight, after which Surdas begged Krishna to take his sight away again.
-When asked why he said that he had seen Krishna and there was nothing else he wanted to see again.
+When asked why, he said that he had seen Krishna, and there was nothing else he wanted to see again.

-This story will teach your child about how to love unconditionally and exhibit devotion towards those things that they care about.
+This story will teach your child to love unconditionally and exhibit devotion towards the things he/she cares about.

 3. The Courage of Abhimanyu

 Abhimanyu was one of the greatest warriors in the Kurukshetra war.
-While his mother Uttara was pregnant with him, his father Arjuna narrated the Chakravyuha battle formation technique to her.
-Abhimanyu learnt the entire technique but fell asleep right before Arjuna revealed how to escape the formation.
-During the war, Abhimanyu is trapped inside the Chakravyuha created by the Kaurava army.
+While his mother, Subhadra, was pregnant with him, his father, Arjuna, narrated the Chakravyuha battle formation technique to her.
+Abhimanyu learnt the entire technique, from the womb, but fell asleep right before Arjuna revealed how to escape the formation.
+During the war, Abhimanyu was trapped inside the Chakravyuha created by the Kaurava army.
 Even though he didn’t learn how to escape, he gave up his life fighting for his parents and family.

 4. The Integrity of Rama

 Everyone knows of the Ramayana, the epic which chronicles the stories of the sixth incarnation of Mahavishnu, Lord Rama.
 In the Ramayana, Rama is forced to leave his kingdom and go into exile with his brother, Lakshmana, and wife, Sita.
 Near the end of his exile, Ravana, the king of Lanka, kidnaps his wife and holds her hostage.
-Facing all terrible odds, Rama still manages to fight Ravana and his enormous army and defeat him.
+Facing all terrible odds, Rama manages to fight Ravana and his enormous army, and defeat them, rescuing his wife.

-The moral of this story is the bond shared between two brothers and a husband and wife.
-It will teach your child about friendship, integrity and love for his fellow man.
+The moral of this story is the bond shared between two brothers, and a husband and wife.
+It will teach your child about friendship, integrity, and love.

 5. The Strength of Durga